-There are a variety of organisations which are interested in protecting the Arctic from oil spills.
-These include the national coast guards of northern countries, supranational organisations like the European Maritime Safety Agency, companies like Gazprom and industry organisations such as Alaska Clean Seas.
+There are a variety of organizations that are interested in protecting the Arctic from oil spills.
+These include the national coast guards of northern countries, supranational organizations like the European Maritime Safety Agency, companies like Gazprom, and industry organizations such as Alaska Clean Seas.

 The main thing Northern groups need is OSR equipment and procedures which will work in their particular Arctic situations.
 They need equipment they can rely on to perform in these locales, which are often remote.